viveks-codes/Snake-Game/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> This Game Built Using Python and PyGame...Just clone this repo and the enjoy the game
+> This Game Built Using Python and PyGame.Just clone this repo and the enjoy the game

 ## Install